yuet25chan/Network-Security-Groups-and-Inspecting-Network-Security/README.md

 </p>
 <p>
 Right-click the "Start" menu and click on run.
 Type "gpmc.msc" to open the Group Policy Management console.
-Navigate to the Group Policy Object section,
+Navigate to the Default Group Policy section.

 </p>
 <br />